HypeCheck

 What the Science Says

-BioPerine is a patented extract of black pepper standardized to piperine, the compound responsible for pepper's pungency.
-It is used almost exclusively as a bioavailability enhancer — meaning it is added to supplements to help the body absorb other ingredients more effectively, not as an active ingredient on its own.
-In the studies provided, it appeared alongside curcumin, Nigella sativa oil, and multi-ingredient sports formulas at doses of 2.5–10 mg, always in a supporting role.
+BioPerine is a patented extract of black pepper standardized to piperine, the compound that gives pepper its bite.
+It is used almost exclusively as a bioavailability enhancer — meaning it is added to other supplements to help your body absorb them more effectively.
+In the provided studies, it was paired with curcuminoids and Nigella sativa oil, where the combined formulas showed benefits for cholesterol and allergy symptoms.
+BioPerine itself was never tested in isolation in these studies.

 What It Doesn't Do